- A diversified tax strategy can help your assets last longer and optimize savings toward financial goals.

 - You cannot keep funds in your account indefinitely.
 A certain amount — a required minimum distribution, or RMD — must be withdrawn each year beginning at age 72.

 If you envision being in your current or a higher tax bracket when you retire, a Roth IRA could be an option for you.
-Roth IRA contributions are not deductible for a given tax year, but qualified withdrawals are tax-free.
+Roth IRA contributions are tax-free when all requirements have been met.1

 - Roth IRAs are not tax deductible and are not subject to RMDs.